 About the standards

-CPSA’s Standards of Practice are the minimum standards of behaviour and conduct we expect from all physicians in Alberta.
-Standards are developed and updated in consultation with physicians, Albertans, the Minister Health and applicable partners.
+CPSA’s Standards of Practice are the minimum standards of behaviour and conduct we expect from physicians and physician assistants in Alberta.
+Standards are developed and updated in consultation with the profession, Albertans, the Minister Health and applicable partners.
 All standards must be approved by our Council before taking effect.

 Are you up to standard?

-Physicians, you are responsible for ensuring you understand our standards and how to meet them in your practice.
-Not only are standards of practice enforceable under the Health Professions Act (HPA) and often used in complaints resolution and disciplinary hearings, but when Albertans seek medical care, they should feel confident their physician is held to a high standard.
+Physicians and physician assistants, you are responsible for ensuring you understand our standards and how to meet them in your practice.
+Not only are standards of practice enforceable under the Health Professions Act (HPA) and often used in complaints resolution and disciplinary hearings, but when Albertans seek medical care, they should feel confident their health provider is held to a high standard.
 See what we’ve shared with Albertans about CPSA’s Standards of Practice.

 We currently have over 40 standards of practice, on topics ranging from prescribing to patient records to boundary violations.

 Standards of Practice (alphabetical)

 How and when a physician or physician assistant can promote the services they offer.

 Addressing the seriousness of sexual abuse and sexual misconduct against patients.